 For more information, please see: A Natural Approach to Birth Control

-LAM is short for Lactational Amenorrhea Method, which is a NFP method that relies on the period of time in which a lactating woman’s menstrual cycle is suppressed by the hormones governing her milk production.
-Amenorrhea (uh-men-o-REE-uh) means absence of menstration.
-Frequently nursing during the early postpartum period will offer a mother substantial protection from conceiving.
-If you meet the following criteria, you are at a low risk to ovulate and become pregnant while breastfeeding:
+LAM is short for Lactational Amenorrhea Method, which is an NFP method that relies on the period of time in which a lactating woman’s menstrual cycle is suppressed by the hormones governing her milk production.
+Amenorrhea (uh-men-o-REE-uh) means absence of menstruation.
+Nursing frequently during the early postpartum period will offer a mother substantial protection from conceiving.
+If she meets the following criteria, she is unlikely to ovulate and become pregnant while breastfeeding:

-- You had no bleeding for more than two days in a row since your postpartum discharge, lochia (loh-kee-uh), has stopped
+- No bleeding for more than two days in a row since postpartum discharge, lochia (loh-kee-uh), has stopped

-- You are breastfeeding exclusively meaning your baby receives no formula, “solid” food, or water, you are breastfeeding frequently meaning long periods of time do not occur between feedings during the night or day, and you avoid the regular use of a pacifier
+- Breastfeeding exclusively: baby receives no formula, “solid” food, or water, is breastfeeding frequently (meaning long periods of time do not occur between feedings during the night or day), and regular use of a pacifier is avoided

-If you meet all of these criteria, there is only a 1-2% chance of getting pregnant (another way to look at the outcome of LAM is to say that it is 98% effective).
+If a mother meets all of these criteria*, there is only a1-2% chance of her getting pregnant.
+Another way to look at the outcome of LAM is to say that it is 98% effective.

-* If you no longer meet any of the 3 criteria, you have an increased chance of ovulating and becoming pregnant.
-Anecdotally, some mothers have observed that intervals of five hours or so between feedings in 24 hours over a period of time seemed to increase the likelihood of the menstrual cycle returning.
-Lactational ammenorrhea is linked significantly to the frequency a mother nurses during the day and night.
-In Breastfeeding and Human Lactation, 4th edition (pg 709), author Jan Riordan talks about how there is no magic number of breastfeeds that has been identified to keep all women ovulation free.
-Once you no longer meet any of the 3 criteria, you are encouraged to talk to your health care provider about other methods of birth control if you do not plan on getting pregant right away.
+* If she no longer meets any one of the three criteria, she has an increased chance of ovulating and becoming pregnant.
+Some mothers have observed that intervals of five hours or so between feedings in 24 hours over a period of time seem to increase the likelihood of the menstrual cycle returning.
+Lactational ammenorrhea is linked significantly to the frequency with which a mother nurses during the day and night.
+In Breastfeeding and Human Lactation, author Jan Riordan states that there is no magic number of breastfeeds that has been identified to keep all women ovulation-free.
+Once a mother no longer meets all of the three criteria, she is encouraged to talk to her health care provider about other methods of birth control if she does not plan on getting pregnant right away.

 Barrier Methods

 Condoms are a thin sheath of latex or plastic that are worn over the penis during intercourse.
-Condoms collect semen after ejaculation, and prevent sperm from entering the vagina.
+Condoms collect semen after ejaculation and prevent sperm from entering the vagina.
 With perfect use, condoms are 98% effective against pregnancy.
-Typical use is 85% effective.
+Typical use carries a rate of 85% effective.
 Note that condoms are also protective against sexually transmitted diseases (STDs).

-The Birth Control Sponge (brand name Today Sponge) is a small sponge that is covered in spermicide ( usually nonoxynol-9) and is inserted into the vagina prior to intercourse.
-It blocks sperm from entering the cervix, and has a variable pregnancy risk rate depending on whether or not you have delivered a baby before.
-If you have never given birth the rates are 9-16%, if you have given birth the rate is 20-32%.
+The Birth Control Sponge (brand name Today Sponge) is a small sponge that is covered in spermicide (usually nonoxynol-9) and is inserted into the vagina prior to intercourse.
+It blocks sperm from entering the cervix and has a variable pregnancy risk rate depending on whether or not the mother has had a baby before.
+If she has never given birth, the rate of pregnancy is 9-16%, but if she has given birth, the rate is 20-32%.

-Spermicidal Foam, Cream, Suppositories, Jelly and Vaginal Contraceptive Film (VCF) block access to the cervix and kill sperm by dissolving the exterior cell membrane of sperm with the active ingredient nonoxynol-9 or oxynol.
-Currently there is little research available about the possible impact on a mother’s milk supply, but there has been no link between a low milk supply and nonoxynol-9 to date.
+Spermicidal Foam, Cream, Suppositories, Jelly, and Vaginal Contraceptive Film (VCF) block access to the cervix and kill sperm by dissolving the exterior cell membrane with the active ingredient nonoxynol-9 or oxynol.
+Currently, there is little research available about the possible effect on a mother’s milk supply, but there has been no link observed between a low milk supply and nonoxynol-9 to date.
 Spermicides used alone vary in failure rates.
-Used perfectly a woman has about a 15% chance of pregnancy, used improperly the rate goes up to about 29%.
+If they are used perfectly, a woman has about a 15% chance of pregnancy; if they are used improperly, the rate goes up to about 29%.
+Some men and women may experience skin irritation or allergic reaction to spermicide and should avoid using it.

-The Diaphrgam and Cervical Cap both work by blocking the entrace to the cervix.
+The Diaphrgam and Cervical Cap work by blocking the entrace to the cervix.
 These devices are prescribed by a physician.
 They must be covered with spermicidal foam or jelly and inserted into the vagina before intercourse.
 The diaphram is about 94% effective with perfect use and 88% effective with typical use.
-The cervical cap is about 86% effective for a mother who has not delivered a baby vaginally, and 71% effective for a mother who has delivered vaginally.
+The cervical cap is about 86% effective for a mother who has not given birth vaginally and 71% effective for a mother who has delivered vaginally.

 Other Forms of Intimacy

-Outercourse can be defined as modified sexual contact without vaginal penetration.
-For some people this can mean no penetration at all, vaginally, anally or orally.
-Outercourse is 100% effective against pregnancy when used correctly, and it does not impact a mother’s milk supply.
+“Outercourse” can be defined as modified sexual contact without vaginal penetration.
+For some people, it can mean no penetration at all, vaginally, anally or orally.
+Outercourse is 100% effective against pregnancy when used correctly, and it does not affect a mother’s milk supply.

 Intra-Uterine Devices

 The Academy of Breastfeeding Medicine has reported that any hormonal birth control could be viewed as possessing the potential to reduce a mother’s milk supply.
-In particular the ABM Clinical Protocol #13 Contraception During Breastfeeding (pg.
-10) says that women experiencing any of the following conditions should be discouraged from using hormonal birth control while nursing:
+In particular the ABM says that women experiencing any of the following conditions should be discouraged from using hormonal birth control while nursing:

 2) history of breast surgery